RudranshSrivastavaa/real-time-monitoring-tool/monitoring-tool/README.md

 # Real-time Monitoring Tool

-A simple real-time monitoring solution for APIs and web services - Perfect for college projects!
+A simple real-time monitoring solution for APIs and web services

 ## ✨ Features